Look for an ulcer, or a red or white patch in the mouth that does not heal within 3 weeks.

 Difficulty swallowing, chewing or moving the jaw or tongue.

-Numbness of tongue or other area of the mouth.
+Numbness of the tongue or any area inside the mouth.

 A chronic sore throat or hoarseness that persists more than 6 weeks.